Like most visitors to Ireland, the first words in Irish I heard on arrival were “Cead mile failte,” which means “A hundred thousand welcomes.”

-The most obvious place to go in Ireland to speak Irish is the Gaeltacht, one of the government recognized Irish speaking areas.
+The most obvious place in Ireland to speak Irish is the Gaeltacht, one of the government recognized Irish speaking areas.
 The boundaries of the Gaeltacht were drawn by the Irish Free State after the War of Independence.
 The Gaeltacht has reduced in size over the years due to various reasons including the state’s continued use of English.

 Since Irish is the official language, street signs and plaques in national museums are printed in both Irish and English.
 The Irish text on road signs is italicized, whereas the English is in bold and all caps and attracts your eye’s attention first.

-Despite some of my pronunciation mistakes, it was a great experience and is fearr gaeilge briste na Bearla cliste (broken Irish is better than clever English).
+Despite some of my pronunciation mistakes, it was a great experience, and "is fearr gaeilge briste na Bearla cliste" (broken Irish is better than clever English).

 Log in with your social accounts:

 Or, log in with your IrishCentral account:

 Don't have an account yet?
 Register now !

 Or, sign up for an IrishCentral account below:

 Make sure we gathered the correct information from you

 You already have an account on IrishCentral!
 Please confirm you're the owner.